 Security is a major concern for Internet users.
 The threat to online security is one of the main barriers to electronic transaction via the Internet medium.
 Types of online security threats included Internet Attacks, Vulnerabilities, Malicious Code, Phishing, Spam, Viruses, Trojan horse, Hacker, Cracker, and Identity and Data Theft.

-hacker will create virus or tools to hack into the company’s computer.
+In order to get confidential data or information of a company, hacker will create virus or tools to hack into the company’s computer.
 Those hackers normally spread out the viruses through e-mail attachment.
 Viruses can be generally categorized into Trojan horse, worm, spyware and etc. Surfing internet website may also expose the risk attacked by the viruses.

-surfing internet via Wi-Fi.
+Nowadays, many people surfing internet via Wi-Fi.
 Wireless devices pass through many different, potentially non-trustworthy networks from which service is derived and data is exchanged.
 Information can be stolen or altered without the end user's knowledge.

-to re-establish the connection may unintentionally introduce risks.
+Beside that, simply "refreshing" a browser to re-establish the connection may unintentionally introduce risks.
 Re-establishing connections and transactions without re-authenticating principals on both sides of the transactions can be dangerous.
 Requests can be redirected and malicious code stealthily downloaded with expected Web data.
 Most Web sites are not currently configured to deal with inconstant service failures, as is common with wireless connections.

 Below are the online security predictions for 2008: